gtech-mulearn/Top-100-Coders/profile/giftonshibu@mulearn.md

 #### Highly Visible Technical Content:
 - I am currently developing comprehensive tutorials and guides on technologies such as React and Django, which I plan to share through GitHub and presentations at community events.

-#### Highly Used Software Tools:
-- I have developed tools and systems for educational purposes, such as a certificate management system tailored for college students to manage their certificates in the cloud.

 #### Competitive Website Profiles:
 - I am building my competitive coding profile, with future plans to participate more actively in platforms like HackerRank and Codeforces to further sharpen my coding skills.